kolodziejczak-sz/svelte-redux-connect/README.md

 If you're interest in docs you're free to base on https://react-redux.js.org/api/connect#overview Although there's little difference:

 - theres no support for 2 options fields: forwardRef and pure because author consider them as React specific.
+The implementation consider all components as pure in context of areStatesEqual, areOwnPropsEqual, areStatePropsEqual,areMergedPropsEqual functions behaviour.